Who Owns What? Dog Food Brand Ownership & Parent Companies

 JM Smucker Company

-Best known for jams and spreads, Smucker's is a major player in pet food (though they sold their pet food division in 2024 to Post Holdings):
+Smucker's was a major player in pet food.
+However, they sold their pet food division to Post Holdings in 2024.

 General Mills (Blue Buffalo)